DavidBadura/Taskwarrior/README.md

 composer require 'davidbadura/taskwarrior'
 ```

 Unfortunately, the annotation reader is not automatically registered on composer.
-So you should add following line:
+So you should add following line if you have `[Semantical Error] The annotation "@JMS\Serializer\Annotation\Type" in property [...] does not exist, or could not be auto-loaded.` exception:

 ```php
 \Doctrine\Common\Annotations\AnnotationRegistry::registerLoader('class_exists');